You Can Repurpose Your Existing Skills To Start A Business, Without Throwing Away Your Years Of Experience.

 When you’re thinking about quitting your job, your next question is very likely, “What would I do next?
-What business or alternative career should I start?”
+What business could I start?”

 Today, I want to break down how you can learn to repurpose the skills you already have to create a business you can love.

-There can be lot of missed opportunity and I want to challenge you to view things differently, and from new perspective, before you make that decision.
+There can be a lot of missed opportunities and I want to challenge you to view things differently, and from a new perspective before you make that decision.

 Just applying your skillsets towards helping a different type of person could actually change how you feel about those very skills.